gvwilson/thirdbit/src/talks/tech-talk/index.md

 > **Organizational Change for Open Science**
 >
-> This workshop teaches Sabina the vocabulary of organizational change
+> This workshop gives Sabina a vocabulary for organizational change
 > so that she can think and talk about it more clearly,
 > while the exercises help her figure out what changes she wants
 > and how to achieve them.